advancedresearch/the_century_of_satire/chronology.md

 - The world's first [Zoologist](#zoology)
 - Wrote [Metaphysics](#metaphysics)
 - Student of [Plato](#plato)
-- Saw men as as superior in nature to women
+- Saw men as as superior in nature to women, see [reference](#plato-and-aristotle-on-the-nature-of-women)
 - Wikipedia: https://en.wikipedia.org/wiki/Aristotle
-- Grunge.com "The truth about Aristotle's love life": https://www.grunge.com/600496/the-truth-about-aristotles-love-life/

 ### Metaphysics